It’s not the size that matters…

 This is only two lines.
 Why is it so hard?

 Often, shorter-form poems or stories are harder to get “right” than longer ones.
 You don’t have the space to overexplain yourself, and every word has to be the right word in the right place at the right time.
 With all that on your mind it can be hard to come up with an idea, so here are some prompts to help you out.

-Grab one idea from at least two of the three columns below.
-If you want to up the challenge level, roll a die for each column and take the prompt for the number you land on.
-Or roll three dice and pick which one goes to which column.
+Grab one idea from at least two of the three lists below.
+If you want to up the challenge level, roll a die for each list and take the prompt for the number you land on.
+Or roll three dice and pick which one goes to which list.